Stephen R. Johnson: Early life and education

-Stephen Russell Johnson (July 12, 1952 – January 26, 2015) was an American music video director, television director, animator, painter, and writer.
+Career

 Johnson got his start directing a music video for the song "Girls Like You" by Combonation, which features a young Robin Wright, before moving on to directing videos for popular artists.
 Johnson directed three music videos for Peter Gabriel: "Big Time", "Steam", and "Sledgehammer".
 "Sledgehammer" has the distinction of winning nine MTV Video Music Awards, which remains unsurpassed.

 In addition, Johnson directed the videos for "Road to Nowhere" by Talking Heads, and "The Bug" and "Walk of Life" by Dire Straits.

 In addition to directing music videos, Johnson was known for directing all thirteen episodes of the first season of Pee-wee's Playhouse, for which he was nominated for a Daytime Emmy Award for Outstanding Directing in Children's Programming.
 He also spearheaded the creation of the short film Universal Declaration of Human Rights for Amnesty International, based on the thirty articles of the Universal Declaration of Human Rights created by the United Nations.
 The film is composed of animated interpretations of the articles from forty-two different animators.